aaryatupe/aaryatupe/README.md

 ### About me:
 I'm a Data & ML Enthusiast with a Master's in Computer Science from Binghamton University.
-Currently working as an Energy Analyst in NYC, where I solve real-world problems at the intersection of data, compliance, and sustainability.
+Currently working as an Energy Analyst at Bright Power in NYC, where I solve real-world problems at the intersection of data, compliance, and sustainability.

 ### My Developer Toolkit: